A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 ### LTS Capacity

 - Von Neumann (1958):
 	- calculation based on neural firing rate, estimated number of neurons, and a lifetime of 60 years
 	- 2.8 × 1020 bits, or about 1 exabyte (1 billion gigabytes)
 - Landauer (1986):
 	- estimated “functional information content”: amount of information adults need to do normal tasks
 	- compared rate of information processing vs. forgetting on a number of tasks

-e.g., reading, pictures, nonsense syllables
+		- e.g., reading, pictures, nonsense syllables
 	- people retain 2 bits/sec
 	- conclusion: adult LTS contains 109 bits, or 125 megabytes
-- not the same as storage --------
+	- not the same as storage capacity
 - Reber (2010):
 	- the brain has ~100 billion neurons--but not all are involved in forming long-term memories
 	- ~1 billion neurons likely participate in memory × ~1,000 synapses each = 1012 (1 trillion) total synapses
 	- but each synapse does not store one memory
-- rather, memories are ----------- across our brain’s neural networks, exponentially increasing capacity
+	- rather, memories are distributed across our brain’s neural networks, exponentially increasing capacity
 	- memory capacity estimated to be 2.5 petabytes (2.5 million gigabytes)
-- bottom line: LTS capacity unknown; practically ---------
+	- bottom line: LTS capacity unknown; practically ==unlimited==

 ### LTS Coding

 - Shulman (1972):
 	- found that falsely recalled words had a similar -------

-e.g., “baby” for “infant”, or “ship” for “boat”
+	- e.g., “baby” for “infant”, or “ship” for “boat”
 	- depended on position of list item: semantic confusions at ----- (words in LTM), acoustic confusions at --- (words in STM)
 	- words that were held in LTS were coded by meaning

 ---